 Riding through these trees is a highlight of an Equestrian’s visit to Montaña de Oro.
-The trail with the most trees will be found on Bloody Nose trail coming to or from the Horse Camp (see map above) off Cable trail.
+The trail with the most trees will be found on Bloody Nose trail coming to or from Hazard Horse Camp (see map above) off Cable trail.
 Beach access is off the Cable trail which is accessible from the Horse Camp and from the northern part of the Dune Trail.
 Another beach access which is more treacherous with “horse stairs” is off Hazard Reef trail which is near the day staging area.

 First-time and seasoned visitors to Montaña de Oro can get the best of Montaña de Oro State Park horseback riding by parking at the day staging area then riding south on Dune Trail which takes you along the bluffs.
 Next you’ll pass along Spooner’s Cove over to the mountain side of the road.
 Continue on Hazard Peak Trail (try this at a nice hand-gallop) back towards the staging area.
 Look around, you’ll get an unspoiled 360 degree view of the coastline and the mountains.
 Hazard Peak Trail connects with Heidra Trail which can take you back to the staging area or on to Bloody Nose Trail – where the Eucalyptus trees are – to the Horse Camp and then back over the road and on Dune Trail to return to the staging area.

 Other notes for a great day: